librespot-org/librespot/README.md

 # Unmaintained
 Unfortunately I am unable to maintain librespot anymore.
 It should still work, but issues and Pull requests will be ignored.
 Feel free to fork it and continue development there.
-If a fork gains traction I will happilly point to it from the README.
+If a fork gains traction I will happily point to it from the README.

 ## Building